Tennis Ball vs Lacrosse Ball for Plantar Fasciitis

 A tennis ball works for early-stage or sensitive plantar fasciitis; a lacrosse ball delivers deeper, more consistent pressure for stubborn heel and arch pain.
-For most people managing plantar fasciitis past the acute phase, the lacrosse ball produces better results.
+For a lot of people managing plantar fasciitis past the acute phase, the lacrosse ball produces better results.
 If you want a tool purpose-built for foot work, a spikey massage ball outperforms both.

 The plantar fascia is a thick band of connective tissue running from your heel bone to the base of your toes.
 Releasing tension in it requires pressure that actually reaches the tissue, not just stimulates the surface.